Engineering Design Experiences While Designing Engineering Curricula

 “When we add content or educational experience to a course or curriculum, it will typically displace some other important subject matter,” said Krauss.
 “We strongly believe that incorporating design in the student experience enhances the ability to apply the engineering sciences and modeling course content.”

 According to Krauss, many previously believed that teaching design independently of other courses was appropriate with the expectation that students will seamlessly integrate all these aspects.
-In his experience, moving from understanding content to incorporating it in the design process is a big leap for many students, and they benefit from practicing design related applications.
+In his experience, moving from understanding content to incorporating it into the design process is a big leap for many students, and they benefit from practicing design-related applications.

 It’s an integration that many students eventually have to make regardless of how much practice they’ve had with the design process, as senior design capstone projects have long been a staple at many engineering schools.
 But as with emerging first-year design programs, there can be large differences between how different programs approach them.